 3. The requirement of multiple solutions: Maintenance departments require a good communication method in order to be fully functional.
 In order to communicate with each other maintenance teams use tools such as WhatsApp, Emails, phone calls, messages, and video calls.
 Here, Excel will not be of any use in any use.

-CMMS eliminates the need for all such external systems, keeping all the inter-department interactions official and traceable for any future references.
-To exemplify, in case of machinery breaks down, Work Request can be raised directly by scanning the QR code on assets using mobile apps, and the maintenance department will be instantly notified of the problem.
+The benefits of CMMS also includes its ability to allow you to eliminate the need for all such external systems, keeping all the interdepartmental interactions official and traceable for any future references.
+To exemplify, in case machinery breaks down, Work Request can be raised directly by scanning the QR code on assets using mobile apps, and the maintenance department will be instantly notified of the problem.
 Additionally, the progress of the WR can be traced within the system.
 Without a CMMS, doing this would take multiple phone calls, emails and messages to explain the issue.

 4. Excel does not facilitate in creating Work Orders: Maintenance departments, on an average, spend 7 hours-per-week in creating Work Orders (either using an ERP or paper).
 Furthermore, they spend an additional 5 hours-per-week to update the excel sheets to record information about Work Orders, such as total downtime, issue identified, and spare-parts.

-Work Requests Are Automatically Converted to Work Orders, Saving TEN hours-per-week For Maintenance Teams
+Work Requests Are Automatically Converted to Work Orders, Saving 10 Hours Per Week For Maintenance Teams

 A CMMS eliminates these additional steps and procedures thereby saving maintenance teams, on an average, 10 hours-per-week.
 With CMMS, WRs created by users are directly converted to WO.
 Additionally, WO can be directly assigned to technicians using mobile apps.
 Finally, technicians can update the system in real time regarding the progress of the job.
 Thus, it becomes possible for maintenance managers to get access to all the minute details related to the asset, which helps them to perform deep analysis and take more informed business decisions in the future.